Implementation

 - Directory-based registration: New variants added by creating files

-http.lisp # HTTP domain
+http.py # HTTP plugin

-file.lisp # File domain
+file.py # File plugin

 Plugin architectures: Load modules from directories at runtime